 Graduation Fee.
-A \$25 graduation fee will be charged to your student account.
-You may submit your Application for Graduation before paying the graduation fee.
+A \$50 graduation fee will be charged to your student account after you apply for graduation.

 Commencement Costs.
-All students participating in the commencement exercises must wear appropriate academic regalia, which is available through the bookstore.
-The charge for a disposable cap, gown and hood and for other commencement expenses is approximately \$55 for advanced degree candidates.
+All students participating in the commencement exercises must wear appropriate academic regalia, which is available through the Winthrop University bookstore.
+The charge for a cap, gown and hood and for other commencement expenses is approximately \$95 for advanced degree candidates.